michelp/postgres-sqlite/README.md

 `postgres-sqlite` simplifies multitenancy by embedding isolated SQLite databases directly into PostgreSQL.
-Each SQLite database is entirely independent from its surrounding PostgreSQL environment, eliminating the need for complex RLS policies, permissions, or other traditional multitenancy mechanisms.
-This allows customer data to be securely stored in separate rows without additional configuration.
+Each SQLite database is entirely independent from its surrounding PostgreSQL environment, eliminating the need for complex RLS policies, permissions, alternate database in a cluster, or other traditional multitenancy mechanisms.
+This allows user data to be securely stored in separate rows without additional configuration.

 #### Client-Server Synchronization
 Another powerful use case is pairing `postgres-sqlite` with the